warrenzhu25/spark/docs/shuffle-rebalancing-design.md

     *   **Fix:** Refactor to use proper iterators or direct access to partition counts from `ShuffleDependency`.
 *   **Lack of Metrics:**
     *   **Fix:** Add `rebalance_bytes_moved`, `rebalance_ops_count`, and `rebalance_errors` to the metrics system for production visibility.

+## 7. New Gate: Disable Rebalance When Shuffle Fetch Wait Is High

+### 7.1 Problem
+Shuffle rebalancing is most useful when reducers are waiting on skewed sources.
+However, when average fetch wait for completed tasks is already high, extra transfers can worsen network congestion or extend stage time.
+We need a guard that avoids initiating new rebalancing once a shuffle map stage shows sustained high fetch wait in the tasks that already finished.

+### 7.2 Signal
+We can reuse existing shuffle read metrics already aggregated in `StageInfo`:
+* `stage.latestInfo.taskMetrics.shuffleReadMetrics.fetchWaitTime` — cumulative fetch wait (milliseconds) across finished tasks in the current attempt.
+* `completedTasks = stage.numTasks - stage.pendingPartitions.size` — count of successful tasks for the attempt.
+Derive `avgFetchWaitMs = fetchWaitTime / completedTasks`, guarded for zero and null metrics.

+### 7.3 Configuration
+New driver-side conf to gate the feature:
+* `spark.shuffle.rebalance.fetchWaitThresholdMs` (default `0` to preserve current behavior).
+  * `<= 0`: gating disabled, existing behavior unchanged.
+  * `> 0`: rebalance is skipped when `avgFetchWaitMs >= threshold`.
+Optional follow-up (not required initially): a ratio guard comparing fetch wait to executor runtime, if a relative measure is preferred.

+### 7.4 Driver-Side Flow
+1. In `ShuffleRebalanceManager.checkAndInitiateShuffleRebalance`, before computing imbalance:
+   * If gating is enabled, compute `avgFetchWaitMs` from the current stage attempt metrics.
+   * If metrics are missing or `completedTasks == 0`, allow rebalancing (no signal yet).
+2. When `avgFetchWaitMs >= threshold`, short-circuit and do not plan or launch moves for that shuffle attempt.
+Log once per shuffle attempt for observability.
+3. Maintain a per-shuffle attempt flag (thread-safe map) to avoid repeated computation/log spam.
+Clear the flag on stage retry (new attempt id) so retries can reconsider.

+### 7.5 Safety and Edge Cases
+* Metrics are only available after at least one task finishes; before that we skip gating.
+* Only successful task metrics are used; failed tasks do not contribute to `completedTasks`.
+* Multi-attempt handling: reset gating state when the stage attempt id changes.
+* Logging: include shuffle id, attempt, `avgFetchWaitMs`, threshold.

+### 7.6 Testing Strategy
+* Unit test: simulate a shuffle map stage with `completedTasks > 0` and synthetic `fetchWaitTime` exceeding the threshold; verify `checkAndInitiateShuffleRebalance` returns without planning moves.
+* Unit test: with threshold disabled or below average, verify the existing imbalance check proceeds.
+* Concurrency sanity: ensure the per-shuffle gating map is safe to read/write from the scheduler threads used by `ShuffleRebalanceManager`.